digitallyinduced/ihp/Guide/form.markdown

 To dig deeper into the javascript, [take a look at the source in helpers.js](https://github.com/digitallyinduced/ihp/blob/master/lib/IHP/static/helpers.js#L115).

 ## Working within the Bootstrap CSS framework

 While the default forms layout is vertical with one field per line, it is easy to change.
 Bootstrap's excellent [forms documentation](https://getbootstrap.com/docs/4.4/components/forms/) shows how.

 ## Working with other CSS Frameworks

 TODO: This section still has to be implemented.
-The gist of how rendering can be completely overriden to support a different layout or CSS framework can be found in the implementation of [horizontalFormFor](https://ihp.digitallyinduced.com/api-docs/IHP-View-Form.html#v:horizontalFormFor) (renders a bootstrap 4 form in a horizontal way).
+The gist of how rendering can be completely overridden to support a different layout or CSS framework can be found in the implementation of [horizontalFormFor](https://ihp.digitallyinduced.com/api-docs/IHP-View-Form.html#v:horizontalFormFor) (renders a bootstrap 4 form in a horizontal way).